hucker/ten8t/README.md

 Each rule function can be assigned attributes that define metadata about the rule function.
 Attributes are at the heart of how `ten8t` allows you to filter, sort, select tests to run and view by adding decorators to your check functions.
-For large projects where subsets of rules need to be run and detailed setup information is required attributes provide a consistant way to tag check functions.
+For large projects where subsets of rules need to be run and detailed setup information is required attributes provide a consistent way to tag check functions.

 | Attribute        | Description                                                                                                                         |
 |------------------|-------------------------------------------------------------------------------------------------------------------------------------|